Adrihannathanielhatcher/OS-Ticket-Configuration-/README.md

 ![image](https://github.com/user-attachments/assets/02f017e2-793d-4d9a-9bd9-67c3e4abe687)

-3. Once the (VM) boots up head to the control panel settings and look for the programs tab
+3. Once the (VM) boots up head to the control panel settings and look for the programs tab Within the tab you will find a list of programs but we are only searching for {IIS & CGI}

 ![image](https://github.com/user-attachments/assets/2fd7ea20-3247-4295-93bb-52774d40deb0)